Phase 1: ENVISION

 Looking back at the past, understanding the present and envisioning the future of the area.

-Working together, we'll create a local area plan to guide the evolution of the South Shaganappi Communities including Banff Trail, Montgomery, Parkdale, Point McKay, Saint Andrews Heights, University Heights, University District, Varsity, and The University of Calgary.
+Working together, we'll create a local area plan to guide the evolution of the South Shaganappi Communities including Banff Trail, Montgomery, Parkdale, Point McKay, St. Andrews Heights, University Heights, University District, Varsity, and The University of Calgary.

 A local area plan sets the vision for growth and change in a group of communities over the next 30+ years.
 A local area plan provides guidance and direction on development, investment and community improvements that residents, landowners, builders/developers, City Planners and Councillors can commonly refer to when new ideas are proposed for the area.